acentswap/docs2-wiki/code/smart-contracts/lottery-v2.md

 $$totalPriceForBulkTickets = priceSingleTicket \cdot numberTickets \cdot \frac{(discountDivisor + 1 - numberTickets)}{discountDivisor}$$

-Filling and querying will provide a link to detailed price information on BscScan.
+Filling and querying will provide a link to detailed price information on AcentScan.

 | Name              | Type    | Description                    |
 | ----------------- | ------- | ------------------------------ |